How to clean and maintain Laminate flooring

 • Protect the floor’s top layer by avoiding the use of harsh scouring devices or cleaning product – both of which can prematurely wear down the top layer.

 • Clean up spills immediately to avoid standing puddles of liquid.
 If water, or other liquids, penetrates the surface of your Laminate floors, it will cause the boards to swell and the top layer to peel and bubble.

 • Don’t drag or slide furniture across your laminate flooring to avoid damage.

 How to repair Laminate flooring

 If your Laminate floors get damaged, either from scratches, minor chips or more severe water damage, you can generally repair them yourself using the right tools and techniques.
 For more severe damage, such as water damage, remove the damaged boards, by either cutting them out or removing the surrounding boards, and lay new ones.

 How do you make laminate floors shine?

-Regular cleaning and proper maintenance ensure that your laminate floors remain clean and shiny.
-However, if you allow dirt and residue to build up, or you use the wrong cleaning products, your laminate floors can start to look dull.
-If this happens, you need to give your laminate floors a deep clean using warm water and a mild cleaner.
-Avoid using abrasive scouring devices and harsh soap-based cleaning products, as these will both damage the top layer of the laminate and cause it to lose its shine.
-Instead, look for products that are specifically meant for laminate floors.
+Regular cleaning and proper maintenance ensure that your Laminate floors remain clean and shiny.
+However, if you let dirt and residue to build up, or you use the wrong cleaning products, your Laminate floors can start to look dull.
+If this happens,, give your Laminate floors a deep clean using warm water and a mild cleaner.
+Avoid using abrasive scouring devices and harsh soap-based cleaning products, as these will both damage the top layer of the Laminate and cause it to lose its shine.
+Instead, look for products that are specifically meant for Laminate floors.

 Can you polish laminate floors?